- Video: Causes of Clefting

-If there is one parent with a cleft, the chances of a child having a cleft is between 2-8%, although in some cases depending on the cause of the parent’s cleft it can be much higher.
+If there is one parent with a cleft, the likelihood of a child having a cleft is between 2-8%, although in some cases depending on the cause of the parent’s cleft it can be as high as 50%.

-If a parent is affected as well as their own parent, sibling or existing child, the chances of future children having a cleft is around 10-20%
+If a parent is affected as well as their own parent, sibling or existing child, the likelihood of future children having a cleft is around 10-20%

 It is important to remember that a cleft may be caused by another condition or syndrome which has not been diagnosed, in which case the chances of inheriting the cleft will be very different.